viepovsky/-Car-Service-Garage-Frontend/README.md

 ## 5. How to run

-To run whole application, you need to first run the backend by running `AppBackendApplication` class.
-Once that is done, to run the frontend, simply type `mvnw` (Windows) or `./mvnw` (Mac & Linux) in terminal IDE.
+To run whole application, you need to first run the backend by running `AppBackendApplication` class or simply type `./gradlew bootRun` in terminal IDE.
+Once that is done, to run the frontend, run `Application` class or simply type `./mvnw spring-boot:run` in terminal IDE.
 Then, if the browser does not open automatically, you can access the application by opening http://localhost:8081 in your browser.

 In case of problems on Mac with the error message `zsh: permission denied: ./mvnw`, simply type `chmod +x ./mvnw` in terminal IDE to make the file executable, and then type `./mvnw` again to start the application.